Skip to main content

 2. Select Tracks Product

-Choose the purchased track product to load with the song.
+Choose the purchased track product, or rental/click & guide options to load with the song.
 This may be one option or multiple, depending on your organization’s purchases.

 3. Track Selection